-CHM 111, 112, 111L, 112L are the regular introductory chemistry courses for those students who will need a substantial chemistry background and who have had high school chemistry.
-Any qualified student should take this course sequence because it is considered a prerequisite for every other course in the department.
+CHM 111, 112, 111L, 112L are the regular introductory chemistry courses for those students who will need a substantial chemistry background and who have successfully completed high school chemistry.
+Any qualified student should take this course sequence since it is considered a prerequisite for every other course in the department.